MariaRiosNavarro/freeToGame_v0.2/README.md

-# Free2Game_v0.2 (React, Css with Dark/light Mode)
+# My Free2Game_v0.2 Version (React, Css with Dark/light Mode)

-My Version of further development of the project [free2game](https://github.com/MariaRiosNavarro/free2Game)
+My Version of further development of team project of [free2game](https://github.com/MariaRiosNavarro/free2Game)

+I made stylistic changes, hid the key as recommended by best practice and added a clear mode, as the standard is dark.

 # [Vercel Deployment](https://free-to-game-v0-2.vercel.app/)